 - Engage with students in a respectful and age appropriate manner and maintain the highest professional, moral and ethical standards in your interaction with students (Policy 5253).

 - Know and observe all regulations and procedures in the school building (i.e. fire drills, accident reporting, lunch and coffee privileges, student restroom and drink privileges, inclement weather procedures).

 - If a student is being unsafe with their body, other students, or school property, use verbal safety reminders, then turn to staff for help if needed.
 Never physically intervene or restrain a student.

 - Respect confidentiality with relationship to the school.
 Ensure that a child’s work and behavior in school are held in confidence.
-If your volunteer role involves contact with Seattle Public Schools families, the same confidentiality expectations apply.
+If your volunteer role involves contact with SPS families, the same confidentiality expectations apply.

 - Do not take or post photos or share descriptions of students on personal websites or social media accounts.
 Exception: volunteer is the student’s parent/guardian.

 - Do not engage in commercial, political, or religious solicitation of students or staff.

 - Do not bring minors, including own children, when volunteering at the school or during school-sponsored events or field trips.

 - Do not share your contact information with students, including social media information.

 - Discuss problems that arise with your point staff member.

 - Report suspected abuse or neglect immediately to your point staff member, the principal, or another school district employee.
 Staff will do reporting and follow-up.